mageran/xsyn-ide/README.md

 node server.js [-p <port>]
 </code>

-To start the server (I'll explain the options in a bit) and point your browser to http://localhost:9292.
+To start the server and point your browser to http://localhost:9292.
 You probably have guessed that you can change the port number with the -p option.
 There are a couple of more options, which we will explain later.